lunayuehuang/MSE544-HyperDrive/README.md

     A. Lists the subsequent runs within my experiment and provides relevant information such as: name of the run, status (pending, queued, complete), mean absolute error (MAE), duration of the run, batch size, time submitted.
 Notice the small arrow next to MAE, which indicates that I have sorted my runs based on the resulting MAE value.
     B. Visualization of the MAE for each run as they progressed
     C. Chart correlating the hyperparameters selected for each run and the calculated MAE
+        - select the drop-down menu right above this plot to visualize the data in different dimensions